PHOTO BY MICHAEL PIAZZA / STYLED BY CATRINE KELTY

 1 chive blossom (if available), petals pulled apart

 fleur de sel or Maldon salt, for serving

-1 cup Essential Toasted Breadcrumbs, for serving (see recipe on page 30)
+1 cup Essential Toasted Breadcrumbs, for serving (find recipe HERE)

 Trim the woody ends off the asparagus, about 1 inch from the bottom.
 Using a sharp vegetable peeler, peel away the tough green or purple skin of each spear from just below the tip all the way to the bottom, revealing the tender, bright green flesh below.

 Heat a skillet over medium heat and add the olive oil and butter, and when the butter melts, add the asparagus.
 Season with salt + pepper and sauté, shaking the spears around in the pan, until some parts have lightly browned, about 8-10 minutes.
 Add half the chopped herbs, lower the heat to medium-low and continue to cook until tender, another 2-3 minutes.

 Transfer the cooked asparagus to a platter and sprinkle with lemon juice, the remaining herbs, and the finishing salt.
 Scatter with toasted breadcrumbs and shower with chive blossom flowers, if using, and serve immediately.

 Sarah Blackburn is a home cook, recipe developer, vegetable gardener and managing editor of Edible Boston.
 She can be reached at email@example.com